-Requirements should reflect the current and foreseeable work of a Board e.g. following the Covid pandemic, Health and Transport Board members would benefit from having experience of change and crisis management.
+Requirements should reflect the current and foreseeable work of a Board e.g. following the of change and crisis management.
 If the requirements for Health Board members remained unchanged the skill level of Board members may not reflect the work of their Board.